ibm-build-lab/cloud-pak-sandboxes/terraform/cp4mcm/README.md

 ibmcloud ks cluster config --cluster $CLUSTER_NAME
 ```

-Verify the cluster is up and running executing these commands:
+Verify the cluster is up and running with these commands:

 ```bash
 kubectl cluster-info